-Minnesota is renowned for its diverse and scenic state parks, each offering unique landscapes and outdoor activities.
-These parks provide endless opportunities for adventure, relaxation and exploration.
-From hiking through old-growth forests to kayaking on pristine lakes, Minnesota's state parks cater to nature lovers and outdoor enthusiasts alike.
+Minnesota's state and national parks are some of the best in the country.
+These areas provide endless opportunities for adventure, relaxation and exploration.
+From hiking through old-growth forests to kayaking on untouched lakes, Minnesota's state parks cater to outdoor enthusiasts of all types.

-Whether you're drawn to the historical significance of sites like Fort Snelling State Park or the geological wonders of Interstate State Park, each park has its own story to tell.
-Itasca State Park, home to the headwaters of the Mississippi River, allows visitors to walk across the nascent river and explore over 32,000 acres of natural beauty.
-Gooseberry Falls State Park, with its stunning waterfalls and Civilian Conservation Corps (CCC) structures, offers a glimpse into both natural and human history.
+Whether you're drawn to the historical significance of sites like Fort Snelling State Park or the geological wonders of Interstate State Park, each place has its own story to tell.

 Itasca State Park